It is useful to analyse similar-looking English expressions in order to prevent or stop their confusion

 THE PROBLEM OF TRICKY WORD CONTRASTS

 Most users of English have encountered expressions that are easily confused because they resemble each other in spelling and/or meaning.
-Some of these – for example principle versus principal – are particularly well-known because they are often explained in English language coursebooks.
+Some of these – for example compliment versus complement – are particularly well-known because they are often explained in English language coursebooks.
 However, many others are not found there and can remain unexplained and sometimes not even recognised.

 It is pairs of expressions like this, especially ones that are likely to occur in professional writing, that are the focus of the present post, just as they are of various others with a similar title (see 48.
 Tricky Word Contrasts 1 for a complete list).
 Other Guinlist posts that deal with vocabulary confusions include 16.
 Ways of Distinguishing Similar Words, 44.
 Troublesome Prepositional Verbs, 94.
 Essay Instruction Words and 129.
 Differences between Necessity Verbs.
 Posts on tricky grammar contrasts include 133.
 Confusions of Similar Structures.